-Rocket Lab has lift-off
+Watch: Rocket Lab's first launch from its new pad

 AdvertisementAdvertise with NZME.

-Founder Peter Beck says the expanded Pad A and Pad B set up at Mahia will allow for back-to-back launches.
-And, along with his company's new launchpad at Wallops Island in the US state of Virginia, which will shortly go into operation, it will allow to stage up to 132 flights per year.
+Founder Peter Beck says the expanded Pad A and Pad B set-up at Mahia will allow for back-to-back launches.
+And along with his company's new launchpad at Wallops Island in the US state of Virginia, which will shortly go into operation, will allow it to stage up to 132 flights per year.

 The frequency of launches this year will increase, Beck told the Herald on Friday, though he wouldn't predict any immediate numbers.